 The Alpine Shire Council rating structure comprises three differential rates (residential or general, commercial/industrial, and farm).
-These rates are structured in accordance with the requirements of Section 161 'Differential Rates' of the Local Government Act 1989, and the Ministerial Guidelines for Differential Rating 2013.
+These rates are structured in accordance with the requirements of Section 161 'Differential Rates' of the Local Government Act 1989, and the Ministerial Guidelines for Differential Rating 2013 (Ministerial Guidelines for Differential Rating 2013.)